IjzerenHein/famous-flex/README.md

 of renderables using a `CollectionLayout`, and change that into a `ListLayout`.
 When using `flow`-mode the renderables will smoothly transition from the old state to the new state using physics, particles and springs.

-## 2016 Update!

-Many people have asked me what the future of famous-flex holds, and I would like to shed some light on this..
-I've been working on a big update to famous-flex for some time now.
-Initially it was to be based on the mixed-mode release of famo.us, but this doesn't seem future proof at the moment.
-It will therefore be based on (or rather run on top of) famous v3 and [Samsara.js](https://github.com/dmvaldman/samsara).
-The new library shall contain an extensive set of out-of-the-box controls such as a switch, slider, progress-bar, label, tab-bar, scrollview, etc...
-All controls will be highly customizable and highly animatable.
-The idea here is to have a complete and solid set of building blocks for quickly building web/apps.

-A second goal will be to use famous-flex as an output target for [NativeScript](https://www.nativescript.org) apps.
-Using NativeScript it is possible to write native apps (iOS/Android) using the power of javascript.
-How awesome would it be to be able to run these apps in the browser as well.
-I have clear use cases for this and my customers would benefit from this.
-I want the ability to be able to write a mobile app and website using a shared code-base, and have native performance characteristics for the mobile apps.

-All the best, IjzerenHein

 ### Demos